boderg/your-weather/README.md

 ## User Stories

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### New Site Users

 - As a new site user, I would like to search my local area, so that I can see what the weather is today.